ditdotdev/dit/docs/src/cli/cmd/context_uninstall.rst

 .. _cli_cmd_context_uninstall:

-titan context uninstall
+d3 context uninstall
 =======================

-Uninstall a titan context.
+Uninstall a d3 context.
 This will permanently remove the context and any associated repositories (if '-f' is specified).
 For more information about contexts, see the :ref:`lifecycle_context` section.